Metro gives Larsen & Toubro monopoly over city transport

 While citing a similarity of the Hyderabad metro rail case with that of the Bangalore International Airport (BIA) that is facing a case under the Monopolistic Trade Practice Act after it insisted upon the closure of the government-run HAL airport in the city, Ramachandriah said curtailing the growth of public sector companies to suit the needs of private companies was unfair.
 A petition filed by Vivek Kulkarni, a former IAS officer, against BIA, is pending in the Karnataka high court.

-metro rail service would only supplement the existing public transport system, and, hence, would not violate the Competition Act.
+However, authorities in HMRL said the metro rail service would only supplement the existing public transport system, and, hence, would not violate the Competition Act.
 "We are making use of the city buses as the feeder service for the metro rail.
 There is no question of treating it as our competitor," said a senior officer in the HMRL.
 An e-mail query to the L&T did not elicit reply.

 No comments: